surusgop/contact_app/docs/walkthrough.md

   - `content` — auto-growing textarea that highlights on focus and commits on blur.
   - `contact_method` / `contact_status` — `<select>` from the injected lists, pre-selecting the current value.
   - `contact_date` — text input showing `spellDate(...)`; whatever the user types is stored raw and re-parsed server-side.
-  - everything else — plain text input.
+  - `tag` and everything else not specifically handled — plain text input, committed on `change`.
+No special-case code was needed to add the Tag column — it falls straight into this generic branch.
   - Plus a trash button that splices the row out of `allRows` and hides the section when it empties.
-- `addBlankRow()` — pushes an empty row and scrolls to it.
+- `addBlankRow()` — pushes an empty row (now including `tag: ''`) and scrolls to it.

 **Lookup UI**
 - `closeActiveLookup()` / `openLookup(btn, idInput, rowData, first, last)` — the in-cell dropdown.
 Renders name, address, and ID per match, and surfaces the `fallback` flag as a yellow "showing all Ys" note.
 Selecting sets the ID and turns the button into a ✓.